 Considering an abortion?

 If you think you are pregnant and are considering taking the abortion pill, it is vital for your health and well-being to know for sure if you have an actual growing pregnancy.
-Ultrasound is a simple way to know if there’s a pregnancy inside the uterus, if the baby has a heartbeat, or not, and to get an approximate measure of how far along you are, which determines available abortion procedures.
-Without this knowledge, you could have a pregnancy outside the uterus (ectopic) which can be life-threatening.
+Ultrasound is a simple way to know if there’s a pregnancy inside the uterus, if the baby has a heartbeat or not, and to get an approximate measure of how far along you are, which determines available abortion procedures.
+Without this knowledge, you could have a pregnancy outside the uterus (ectopic), which can be life-threatening.
 Also, a significant number of early pregnancies end naturally with miscarriage.
-You need to find out for sure before going through an unnecessary procedure or suffering significant complications.
+You need to find out before undergoing an unnecessary procedure or suffering significant complications.

 Remember, you have the legal right to receive full informed consent before undergoing any medical or surgical procedure.
 Alternatives does not refer for or perform abortions or provide abortion pills, however, we believe it is imperative that you take time to educate yourself on the immediate and long-term physical and emotional risks of any medication or procedure.